NY Yankees News: Can Aaron Judge And Gary Sanchez Lift Yankees To World Series?

-Since moving to the new Yankee stadium in 2009 the New York Yankees have hardly set the world on fire.
+Since moving to the new Yankee stadium in 2009, the New York Yankees have hardly set the world on fire.
 In fact, the most successful team in baseball history hasn’t made the World Series during the current decade.
 The Yankees have been subject of dozens of MLB trade rumors during the close season, and the loss of several big stars to retirement means that the Yankees need some new blood.
-According to MLB Trade Rumors the Yankees are still interested in White Sox pitcher Jose Quintana, but could the secret recipe for success be found among their own emerging stars and minor league talent?
+According to MLB Trade Rumors, the Yankees are still interested in White Sox pitcher Jose Quintana, but could the secret recipe for success be found among their own emerging stars and minor league talent?

 Baseball fans will be aware that Sanchez had a remarkable rookie season.
 In 53 games Sanchez managed to hit 20 home runs and 42 RBI.
 Sanchez was runner-up to Michael Fulmer for Rookie of the Year.
 There is little doubt that the Yankees have an emerging star in Sanchez, but if the Yankees are to progress as a team, then Sanchez must repeat and exceed the progress he made in 2016.

-Yankees General Manager Brian Cashman clearly feels that Sanchez is a huge prospect but he is trying to keep Sanchez’ feet on the ground.
+Yankees General Manager Brian Cashman clearly feels that Sanchez is a huge prospect, but he is trying to keep Sanchez’ feet on the ground.
 The Yankees feel that Sanchez can be a top-five hitting catcher in the 2017 American League.
 Sanchez will doubtless aim higher but says that his aims are “to stay healthy, help the team win and keep doing my job.”

-Fansided argue that the NY Yankees have a huge prospect in 24-year-old Aaron Judge.
+Fansided argues that the NY Yankees have a huge prospect in 24-year-old Aaron Judge.
 Unlike Gary Sanchez, Aaron Judge’s rookie season was not what he might have dreamed about.
-Judge struck-out in 50 percent of his 84 games, and managed just four home runs and 10 RBI’s before his season ended prematurely due to injury.
+Judge struck out in 50 percent of his 84 games, and managed just four home runs and 10 RBI’s before his season ended prematurely due to injury.
 Judge is a huge man who can hit the ball for miles when he connects, but he will need to show a huge improvement if he is to help fire the Yankees to a world series.

 New York Yankees Rumor Roundup: Choi Ji-man